jun-lsh/demon-core-website/demon-core/content/post/chapter3.md

 ---
 author: Justin
-title: "Document 3: Neutron Control"
+title: "Fundamentals 3: Neutron Control"
 date: 1942-02-12
-description: Information dump
+description: Controlling the neutron multiplication factor is crucial and understanding how we can calculate it gives us an idea of what factors contribute to it.
 math: true
 ---
 <br>